open-telemetry/opentelemetry-cpp-contrib/CONTRIBUTING.md

 The OpenTelemetry C/C++ special interest group (SIG) meets regularly.

-See the puclic meeting notes via the [README](https://github.com/open-telemetry/opentelemetry-cpp?tab=readme-ov-file#contributing) by following the link to the google doc.
+See the public meeting notes via the [README](https://github.com/open-telemetry/opentelemetry-cpp?tab=readme-ov-file#contributing) by following the link to the google doc.

 Link to join SIG meets also available in the README